cneben/react-maplibre-standalone/README.md

 ### Create a .osm for target area

-There is significant limitation on API calls you can do on openstreetmap.org, extracting a large area to `.osm` XML/vector format might be tricky.
+There is significant limitations on API calls volume you can do on openstreetmap.org, extracting a large area to `.osm` XML/vector format might be tricky.

-A more robust procedure is to download a regional `.pbf` extract from GeoFabrik and crop this extract to the desired bounding box before converting resulting `.pbf` to `.osm` with `osmium`.
+A more robust procedure is to download a regional `.pbf` extract from GeoFabrik and crop this extract to the desired bounding box before converting resulting `.pbf` to a `.osm` file with `osmium`.

-For Chamonix, the `rhone-alpes-latest.osm.pbf` regional `.pbf` extract can be downloaded directly from GeoFabrik:
+For Chamonix, the `rhone-alpes-latest.osm.pbf` regional `.pbf` extract can be downloaded directly from [GeoFabrik](https://download.geofabrik.de/):

 ```
 wget https://download.geofabrik.de/europe/france/rhone-alpes-latest.osm.pbf